MEREDITH POLL ARCHIVES

 North Carolinians agree that distracted driving is a serious issue, and voters support legislation to ban drivers’ use of mobile devices, according to the latest Meredith College Poll.

-The latest edition of the Meredith Poll, in the field January 21-25, 2018, asked North Carolina’s voters questions about the favorability of public figures, institutions, and organizations.
+The latest edition of the Meredith Poll, in the field January 21-25, 2018, asked North Carolina’s voters questions about the favorability of public figures,

 The latest edition of the Meredith Poll, which surveyed opinions on current political issues, found that more than party affiliation divides North Carolina’s voters.